Google to pay $170 million to settle charges it violated kids’ privacy law on YouTube

 “Google and YouTube knowingly and illegally monitored, tracked, and served targeted ads to young children just to keep advertising dollars rolling in,” said New York Attorney General Letitia James.

-“This won’t be easy for some creators and are committed to working with them through this transition and providing resources to help them better understand these changes,” said Wojcicki in the blog post.
+“This won’t be easy for some creators and we are committed to working with them through this transition and providing resources to help them better understand these changes,” Wojcicki said in the blog post.